zocker-160/ifm/doc/language.rst

 variable then applies only to that output format.

 ``ID`` is the name of the variable, and it can take a numeric or string value.
-Note that setting a variable to the value :keyword:`undef` effectively removes it.
+Note that setting a variable to the value :samp:`undef` effectively removes it.

-The values :keyword:`true` and :keyword:`false` correspond to the integer values 1 and 0 respectively.
+The values :samp:`true` and :samp:`false` correspond to the integer values 1 and 0 respectively.

-If the :keyword:`style` clause is present, this means to only set the variable to this value in the specified style.
+If the :samp:`style` clause is present, this means to only set the variable to this value in the specified style.

 .. versionadded:: 5.3
-   The :keyword:`true` and :keyword:`false` keywords.
+   The :samp:`true` and :samp:`false` keywords.

 .. _style: